Why make it harder to make the sale?

 Why in the world would you block sales copy when you can position drop down or flyout submenus to appear against a clear background?
 It’s just an ill-conceived design flaw, but one you can fix quickly by creating sub-menus that don’t block critical information – like your toll-free telephone number.

 Annoying to visitors, but very simple to fix.
 So fix it.
 Or avoid it in your initial design.

 A lot of new web site owners only offer a single means of making payment.
 It might be PayPal or Google Checkout, for example.
 Well, a lot of people don’t have PayPal accounts.
 Further, by limiting the number of payment gateways available, you often send visitors off your own web site to the PayPal site.
 And who knows how many will ever come back?

-The more payment gateways you provide, the more orders you’ll receive.
+Rather, the more payment gateways you provide, the more orders you’ll receive.
 Get a merchant account that enables visitors to conduct all of their business on your web site.
 Offer PayPal, Checkout and other payment gateways as well.

-Offer more payment options to see more payments.
+Therefore, offer more payment options to see more payments.

 Spamglish is text written for search engine bots.
 It contains tons of keywords to better enable bots (very dumb) to identify what the site is about.

 Here’s the thing: a search engine bot never bought a thing – EVER!
 And keyword stuffing is considered a negative ranking factor with search engines.
 Keep your keyword density below 5%, meaning that for every 100 words of site text, 5 of those words are keywords.